telerik/xaml-docs/controls/radcallout/features/popupusage/animations.md

 ## Animation Types

 Several different built-in animations can be used to animate RadCallout placed inside Popup.
-You can add to each animation: duration, delay, and an easing function.
+You can customize the duration, delay and easing function of each animation.
 The easing functions make the animation much more realistic and smoother.
 There is a set of predefined easing functions in WPF, and you are allowed to create custom ones, too.

 >To learn more about the easing functions you can take a look at this [MSDN help article]( https://msdn.microsoft.com/en-us/library/ee308751%28v=VS.100%29.aspx?f=255&MSPPError=-2147217396).